elessar001/Getting-and-Cleaning-Data/CodeBook.md

 For each record in the dataset the following variables are provided:

-+ Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
++ Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration
-+ Triaxial Angular velocity from the gyroscope.
++ Triaxial Angular velocity from the gyroscope
-+ A 561-feature vector with time and frequency domain variables.
++ A 561-feature vector with time and frequency domain variables
-+ Its activity label.
++ Its activity label
-+ An identifier of the subject who carried out the experiment.
++ An identifier of the subject who carried out the experiment

 ## Data Transformations